isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1394.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-3988
+Subscription / Leasing

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 80% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Web URL: www.cynopsis.co
-Contact Hotline: 68162740
-Contact Email: sales@cynopsis.co
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 ### Contact Information
-N.A.
+Web URL: www.cynopsis.co <br>Contact Hotline: 68162740 <br>Contact Email: sales@cynopsis.co <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.